Whipsnade Zoo Review

 The animals

 They have quite literally got thousands of animals at Whipsnade Zoo.
 There’s tigers, lions, hippos, penguins, lemur, giraffe, rhinos, chimps, zebra, flamingos, elephants, red pandas and many, many more.
-When we were there we didn’t get to see the lions but, just as we were leaving, a few of them started roaring.
+On one visit to see the lions, just as we were leaving, a few of them started roaring.
 It was the most amazing, and spine chilling thing.
 I don’t think I’ve ever heard it in real life before and it was EPIC!
+They have babies currently and they are adorable.

 ZSL Whipsnade Zoo Review, Dunstable, Bedfordshire | Review by Free Time with the Kids | Treat family days out